eneerge/Powershell-Firewall-Block-LOLbins/README.md

 I'm in the process of testing these in my environment and will make some comments if I discover any issues with a particular executable.
 Cscript and WMI blocks may be tricky or impossible to block using just a firewall rule.

-I would like to credit this repository for my starting base rule set: https://github.com/atlantsecurity/windows-hardening-scripts/blob/main/windows-11-hardening-script .
+I would like to credit these projects:
+- https://github.com/atlantsecurity/windows-hardening-scripts/blob/main/windows-11-hardening-script .
 The executables in the firewall configuration found in this script are what inspired me to write this PowerShell script.
+- https://lolbas-project.github.io/# - Good list of binaries to block